Award Winning Cancer Care

 Our team of medical oncologists work together to provide coordinated, compassionate care.
 They meet the needs of cancer patients and their families with an interdisciplinary team of professionals who deliver services from diagnosis through treatment to work together toward the common goal of healing.

 Our cancer specialists treat cancers of the breast, lung, digestive tract, colon and rectum, skin, prostate, genitals and urinary tract, pancreas, head and neck, bone, muscle, lymph nodes (lymphoma), and blood (leukemia).
-In collaboration with Roswell Park Cancer Institute of Buffalo, we can offer patients the newest protocols, technologies, and therapies.
-Our team combines the resources, expertise, and medical staffs with the advantages of on-going research, distinguished medical experts, and patient comfort in the fight against cancer.

 For more information or to make an appointment, call Cayuga Hematology Oncology Associates at (607) 272-5414.